launchdarkly/cpp-sdks/cmake-tests/README.md

 The code in the main file should not have any branches that allow this to happen (such as a check for an SDK key, like in the hello demo projects.)

-This could obscure linker errors if the release artifacts are generated incorrectly.
+This could obscure linker errors that would have otherwise been caught.

 ## CMake test setup